Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning: Related Work

-The ICNet model proposed in \cite{Drakopoulos2024.06.17.599294} accurately simulates neural coding in the IC, represented as multi-unit activity (MUA) on each of 512 recording channels in 1.3 ms time bins.
-ICNet follows an encoder-decoder structure, where the convolutional encoder is used to extract salient features from the sound which are then interpreted by the decoder to predict the response recorded in an individual animal.
-The architecture of the sound encoder (which we also use) is given in figure \ref{fig:psinet_arch}\textbf{b}.
-The decoder is a single pointwise 1-D convolutional layer mapping the bottleneck to a $512\times256\times5$ matrix, representing a five class categorical distribution over the number of spikes detected in each time bin.
-The model then samples from this predictive distribution to simulate neural activity.
+The ICNet model proposed by \citeauthor{drakopoulos2025modelling} has been shown to accurately simulate neural coding in the IC, in the form of multi-unit activity (MUA) on each of 512 recording channels in 1.3 ms time bins.
+ICNet follows an encoder-decoder structure, where the convolutional encoder is used to extract salient features from an input sound $s$ which are then interpreted by a pointwise 1-D convolutional decoder to predict a five class categorical distribution over the number of spikes recorded in each time bin.
+The model then samples from this distribution to predict the neural activity $\hat{R} \sim f(s | \theta)$, where $\theta$ represents the model weights.

-This model architecture has been shown to reproduce the real MUA recorded from many individual animals with both normal hearing status and varying degrees of hearing loss with remarkable accuracy \cite{10.7554/eLife.85108,Drakopoulos2024.06.17.599294}.
-A multi-branch architecture was shown to better model the neural responses of multiple normal hearing animals, using a shared sound encoder network and unique decoders for each animal \cite{Drakopoulos2024.06.17.599294}.
-Drakopoulos et al. demonstrate that a multi-branch model with a 64 channel bottleneck is enough to capture the shared latent dynamics of multiple individual NH animals and reproduce the resulting MUA with accuracy comparable to the single branch (i.e., animal specific) models \cite{Drakopoulos2024.06.17.599294}.
+This model architecture has been shown to reproduce the real MUA recorded from many individual animals with both normal hearing status and varying degrees of hearing loss with remarkable accuracy \cite{10.7554/eLife.85108,drakopoulos2025modelling}.
+A multi-branch architecture was shown to better model the neural responses of up to 9 NH animals, using a shared sound encoder network with a 64 channel bottleneck to capture the shared latent dynamics and unique decoders for each animal \cite{drakopoulos2025modelling}.